written by Kate Spencer

 “You rock, bye!”

-“Oh beautiful and benevolent review goddess, I humbly request that you review season 2.
+“Oh beautiful and benevolent review goddess, I humbly request that you review Season Two.
 Grant us your amazing puns and smite the mischaracterization, plot holes, and bad science!”

 Cut to Oliver and Nate exploring the undersea wreckage of the Waverider, where they find Mick Rory in stasis.
 After he’s woken up, he tells them that the Legends took over for the Time Masters – jumping from year to year, putting right what once went wrong, and hoping each time that their next leap will be the leap home…or something.
 He starts with a tale of an adventure in France circa 1637 to save King Louis XIII from an assassination attempt by time pirates.
 YES!
 Now this is what I want to see – not Vandal Savage nonsense.
 Rip, Stein, Jax, and Mick are on the lookout for assassins, Ray is guarding the king, and Sara is…”guarding” the queen.
 The assassins pull laser weapons, so Ray grows to normal size and starts blasting things, Jax and Stein merge into Firestorm, and Sara beds the queen.